hzeller/beagleg/INSTALL.md

 Based on the platform this can be done via the following methods:

 #### **Linux**
 On a terminal, save the SD card device path by inspecting `lsblk`.
 The SD card should be under a path similar to `/dev/mmcblkN`.
-Run on the terminal, `xzcat bone-debian-XXXXXXXX.img.xz | sudo dd of=/dev/mmcblkN`.
+Run on the terminal, `xzcat bone-debian-9.3-iot-armhf-2018-03-05-4gb.img.xz | sudo dd of=/dev/mmcblkN`.
 Before extracting the SD card remember to run `sync` in order to flush any remaining buffered I/O operation.

 #### **Linux / Mac OS / Windows**